Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

   flagWait.push_back(flagDone);
 ```

 e.
-Kernel arguments are set, input buffer is transferred from host to FPGA , kernel is enqueued and the output is read from FPGA          to host for processing the second iteration
+Second iteration: kernel arguments are set, commands to write the input buffer to the FPGA, execute the kernel and read the results back to the host are enqueued.

 ```cpp
   //  Set Kernel Arguments, Read, Enqueue Kernel and Write for second iteration